 The end result is that your audience will come to trust you as an authority, and that can lead to more conversions.

 Pro tip: If you’re really looking to capture the voice of your audience and resonate with them, you can listen in on customer call recordings, take notes, and apply this feedback to your written and video content.
 Sharing short videos on Instagram and other social media channels can also contribute to establishing and sustaining a strong level of trust with your audience.

 6. Generate More Leads

 For many businesses, organic search engine marketing is one of their top lead generation avenues.
 For example, a local plumber may rely on searches for “plumber near me” to get business.
 On the other hand, a field service scheduling software brand that creates content for those in the plumbing industry may rely on searches for topics like “plumber salary“.

 By creating a content program, you increase the chances that your business will rank highly on Google, and that means you increase the probability that someone will click on your site.

-From there, it’s a great idea to use an email marketing service to sign them up for your email list and offer some type of free estimate or download and then use automation to send them numerous emails to bring them through your marketing funnel until they convert.
+From there, it’s a great idea to use an email marketing service to sign them up for your email list and offer some type of free estimate or download and then use automation tools to send them numerous emails to bring them through your marketing funnel until they convert.